Share

 Media Library Attachment Details

-Clicking on an item in the media library allows you to inspect the file and learn more about it.
+Clicking an item in the media library lets you inspect the file and learn more about it.
 The attachment details screen displays information about the file, including its name, type, upload date, and file size and dimensions.

 WordPress Media Library Attachment Details